imagej/imagej.github.io/_pages/Upload_Sample_Image.md

 {% capture source%}
-{% include github org='imagej ' repo='imagej-plugins-commands ' source='net/imagej/plugins/commands/upload/SampleImageUploader.java ' %}
+{% include github org='imagej' repo='imagej-plugins-commands' source='net/imagej/plugins/commands/upload/SampleImageUploader.java' %}
 {% endcapture %}
-{% include info-box software='ImageJ ' name='Upload Sample Image ' maintainer='Johannes Schindelin ' author='Johannes Schindelin ' source=source released='2009-06-11 ' latest-version='2014-07-01 ' status='stable ' category='[:Category:Plugins](Category_Plugins ) ' website=' ' %}== Upload Sample Image ==
+{% include info-box software='ImageJ' name='Upload Sample Image' maintainer='Johannes Schindelin' author='Johannes Schindelin' source=source released='2009-06-11' latest-version='2014-07-01' status='stable' category='[:Category:Plugins](Category_Plugins)' website='' %}== Upload Sample Image ==

 Use the {% include bc content='Help | Upload Sample Image'%} command to upload a file (not just images) meant for the ImageJ developers.
-You might need to do this e.g. when the file is too large for email attachments, or when you want to accompany a [bug report](Report_a_Bug ) with a large image.
+You might need to do this e.g. when the file is too large for email attachments, or when you want to accompany a [bug report](Report_a_Bug) with a large image.

-To prevent abuse of this facility, access to the uploaded images is restricted to trusted admins of [this Wiki](Special_Incoming ).
+To prevent abuse of this facility, access to the uploaded images is restricted to trusted admins of [this Wiki](Special_Incoming).

 If you upload a sample image and would like it to be deleted, just let us know [on the forum](http://forum.imagej.net/) with a post or private message to an admin.